Business analyst vs system analyst. Get to know the difference between the two important IT roles. Read more!

 Priorities of Business Analysts vs System Analysts

 While business analysts and system analysts share a lot of similarities, they have distinct roles and responsibilities.
-Here are some key differences between the two roles.
+Here are some notable differences between the two positions.

 Business Analyst